Skip to content

 Review the current pull request...

 When this command runs, Claude can read files, search with Grep and Glob, and run git diff and git log variants without prompting.
-Unlisted tools — Write, Edit, arbitrary Bash — are not blocked: they still require explicit user approval, the same as any tool in a session without an allowlist.
+Unlisted tools — Write, Edit, arbitrary Bash — are not blocked.
+They still need explicit user approval, the same as any tool in a session without an allowlist.
 The field narrows the set of tools that run silently, not the set that can run at all.

-The Bash(git diff *) syntax scopes Bash access to commands starting with that prefix.
-Claude Code's permissions model supports both full tool names (Read) and prefix-scoped tool access using wildcards (Bash(git diff *)).
+The Bash(git diff *) syntax scopes Bash access to commands that start with that prefix.
+The Claude Code permissions model supports both full tool names (Read) and prefix-scoped tool access through wildcards (Bash(git diff *)).

-Design the allowlist around the minimum set of tools the command legitimately needs — this reduces approval prompts for routine tool use and communicates intent to teammates reading the command file:
+Design the allowlist around the smallest set of tools the command needs.
+This cuts approval prompts for routine tool use and shows your intent to teammates reading the command file:

 Command type Typical allowlist